BrianBrophy/OpenStack-Installation/README.md

 # Using OpenStack

-## Adding CirrOS Image to Glance
-- You can do this in the Horizon dashboard, or the command-line (shown below)
-- Login to the control node
+- For all of these command-line actions, you will either have to have environment variables configured in the shell for OpenStack clients to use (that you can set by sourcing a file), or use command-line arguments to specify them
+- We will be showing the sourcing usage
 - Source the admin credentials (created by the installation script)

 <pre>source /root/openstack-admin.rc</pre>

+## Adding CirrOS Image to Glance
 - Load the CirrOS image

 <pre>glance image-create --name 'CirrOS 0.3.2 x86_64' --is-public=true --container-format=bare --disk-format=qcow2 --location http://download.cirros-cloud.net/0.3.2/cirros-0.3.2-x86_64-disk.img</pre>